YTakahashii/portmux/README.md

 ## Usage Examples

 PortMux's core value shines when you're working on multiple features at once.
-Here’s how you can use it with Git worktrees to run two versions of your app simultaneously without port conflicts.
+Here’s how you can use it with Git worktrees to switch between two versions of your app without fighting over ports.

 ### Switching Between Worktrees with `select` (Recommended)